Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/getting-connected/index.en.md

 * Because the password is simple, your browser may display a message such as:
 ![02-01-login-scary](02-01-login-scary.png)
-* It is safe here to ignore this message when it pops up.
+* You can ignore this message when it appears.

 * After you authenticate, the result should look like:
 ![02-01-rhoai-front-page](02-01-rhoai-front-page.png)